danielTiringer/Collection-Tracker-Laravel/README.md

 - `docker-compose run --rm php composer update`
 - `docker-compose run --rm php artisan migrate`
-- `docker-compose run --rm php phpunit` or `docker-compose run --rm php phpunit --filter insert_test_name_here`
+- `docker-compose run --rm php composer stan`
-- `docker-compose run --rm npm run dev`

 Containers created and their ports (if used) are as follows: